GOWTHAM54577/Cryptography---19CS412-classical-techqniques/README.md

-# Hill Cipher
+# Vigenere Cipher
-Hill Cipher using with different key values
+Vigenere Cipher using with different key values

 # AIM:

-To develop a simple C program to implement Hill Cipher.
+To develop a simple C program to implement Vigenere Cipher.

 ## DESIGN STEPS:

 ### Step 1:

-Design of Hill Cipher algorithnm
+Design of Vigenere Cipher algorithnm

 ### Step 2: